FAQs

 • Can I pick up the container if I have my own delivery truck?

-Yes, we will lift the container at no additional cost, and place it on your trailer.
-Trailer must meet state highway requirements requiring you to completely secure the container.
+Yes, we will lift the container at no additional cost, and place it on your tilt-bed, flat-bed, or step-deck trailer.
+Your trailer must meet state highway requirements, and by law, you are required to completely secure the container to your trailer.

-• How much does it cost to deliver?
+• How much does it cost to deliver a container?

 Delivery costs depend on the distance to your site from where we store the containers.
 We suggest you contact us by phone - Monday through Friday – 8 am to 5pm Eastern Standard Time - 708 639-4992 or email us at [email protected]